Samira786/World_Weather_Analysis/README.md

 This project is an analysis to provide hotel suggestion for customers planning a trip based on latitude and longitude locations and weather.

 ### Resources
-Data Source: cities.csv Software: Python 3.7, Jupyter Notebook
+Data Source: cities.csv Software: Python 3.7, Jupyter Notebook <br />
 URL: OpenWeather, Google Maps

 ### Part 1